LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/load-balancing.md

 **Step 4:** The conversation will maintain its group assignment until it is closed or transferred outside the group

 {: .notice}

+## FAQs

+**Does the feature consider agent group or online state?**

+The agent online state doesn’t go into the consideration before the load balancing process runs.

+**What happens if a conversation is sent back to the queue?**

+The conversation would maintain its group assignment.

+**What happens if a conversation is transferred to a skill after the load balancing already took place?**

+After a group assignment takes place, transfers maintain the group assignment when transferred to skills that didn’t receive any specific load balancing configuration.
+If the conversation is transferred to a skill that has a load balancing configuration in which the existing allocated group is not present, a new load balancing process will assign it with a new group allocation.

+**What happens when transferring a conversation to another group skill?**

+When transferring to a skill that has a load balancing definition that doesn’t include the currently allocated group, the load balancing will take place once more and would select a new group allocation from the configured options.

+**How will the reporting work for this feature ?**

+Using the Report Builder the brand is able to view the overall opened conversations of a brand by agent group and by skill per agent group.
+This will enable the creation of the following:

+* View a breakdown of the messaging volume per agent group.
+* View the percentage of the messages that were assigned to a group of agents and their overall volume out of the total volume

+\* A conversation will be attributed to an agent group when an agent accepts the conversation.